 - Instead of a sparkler send-off which requires you to all be close together for a good photo, think of a creative send-off such as bubbles

-16. Lost Loved Ones Will Be Honoured
+21. Honour Lost Loved Ones

-Whether you’ve experienced the loss of a loved one during the pandemic or you want to honour those who can no longer be with us, your wedding will be the time to celebrate their role in your life and add perspective to the day.
+Whether you’ve experienced the loss of a loved one during the pandemic or you want to honour those who are no longer be with us, your wedding will be the time to celebrate their role in your life and add perspective to the day.
 Light a candle for them, set up a photo display in tribute and take a moment to remember them in speeches.

-17. Shift Everything Online
+DO: Shift Everything Online

 Update your guests regularly to keep them in the know and feeling safe.
 Ditch paper stationery in favour of technological means like a wedding website and paperless invites.